GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 - `index`: The index of the gamepad in the navigator.
 - `connected`: Indicates whether the gamepad is still connected to the system.
 - `timestamp`: The last time the data for this gamepad was updated.
-- `mapping`: The button and axes mapping in use for this device.
-Currently the only mapping is `"standard"`.
+- `mapping`: The button and axes mapping in use for this device, either `"standard"` or `"xr-standard"`.
 - `axes`: An array of values for all axes of the gamepad, linearly normalized to the range of `-1.0`–`1.0`.
 - `buttons`: An array of button states for all buttons of the gamepad.